 • Activate the dry yeast by adding ¼ teaspoon of sugar and a tablespoon of lukewarm water in a small bowl.
 Stir with a fork and leave for 5 to 10 minutes until foamy.

 • In a large bowl, mix all the dry ingredients: the remaining sugar, flour, toasted sesame seeds, aniseeds and salt.
 Then add the foamy yeast, egg, warm milk, melted butter and orange blossom water.
 Combine all the ingredients together using your hand or a large spoon until you obtain a smooth and sticky dough (see picture).

 • Flour a worktop and knead the dough for 10 to 15 minutes until smooth and elastic.
 If you find the dough too sticky and struggle to reach a dough consistency add a bit of flour progressively (make sure you don’t add too much flour because the krachel dough has to be sticky, so be patient).

 • Transfer the dough back in a large oiled bowl, cover with cling film and leave it to rest in a warm place for 1 hour to allow the dough to rise.
 If it hasn’t risen properly, leave it for longer.

 • Divide the dough in 8 small balls and place them on a baking sheet leaving at least 5 cm (2 inch) between each roll.

 • Cover with cling film and let the dough rest for 20 minutes in a warm place.

 • Preheat oven to 180 C (350 F)

 • When ready to bake, brush the top with egg yolk and sprinkle with sesame seeds.
-Transfer in the oven for 17 to 20 min.
+Transfer in the oven for 22 to 25 min until baked and golden.

 • Serve warm or at room temperature.
 Enjoy with everything!